pathust/ResidentManagement/README.md

 # Copy environment file
 cp .env.example .env

+# For development
 # Start development server
 npm run dev

+# For production
+# Bundle and optimize the application for production
+npm run build

+# Start the production server
+npm run start

 ```
 The frontend will start at `http://localhost:3000`